 Soil, Planting, and Care

 In zones where artichokes are perennial, select your site considering that plants will be in place for up to 5 years.
 Give plants room to spread, since mature plants can reach 3 to 4 feet tall and up to 4 feet wide.
 Artichokes thrive in full sun to partial shade.
 They also need light, fertile, well-drained soil—sandy or loam is ideal.
-For in-ground gardens, prepare the soil by working 3 inches of aged compost-enriched Miracle-Gro® Performance Organics™ All Purpose In-Ground Soil into the top 6 inches of native soil.
+For in-ground gardens, prepare the soil by working 3 inches of aged compost-enriched Miracle-Gro® Performance Organics® All Purpose In-Ground Soil into the top 6 inches of native soil.
 Two reasons artichoke plants fail are summer drought and winter soil that’s waterlogged.
 Adding compost improves soil’s ability to retain water in summer and drain in winter.

 Artichokes can also grow well in large containers.
 Choose a pot or half whiskey barrel that is 24 inches in diameter (measure across the top).
 Fill it with Miracle-Gro® Performance Organics® All Purpose Container Mix, which provides potted plants’ roots with the ideal growing environment.

 Artichoke has few problems.
-Slugs may attack young foliage, and botrytis blight can coat older leaves.
+Slugs may attack young foliage, and a disease called botrytis blight can coat older leaves.
 Beat slugs with slug bait or slug traps.
 If only a few leaves are infected by botrytris blight, remove and destroy them.
-Treat the plant with a fungicide such as neem oil.
+Treat the plant with a fungicide such as neem oil (available online and at gardening centers).

 Harvest and Storage